 The October 2013 release contains an updated installer that does not fail due to certificate validation of the chained MSIs.
 This release also contains a code change that will allow graceful handling of SQL Server 2014 CTP2 connections where not supported.

 We are aware of a new issue today where installing SSDT will fail with the following message “A required certificate is not within its validity period when verifying against the current system clock or the timestamp in the signed file.”
+This is due to an issue in the installer verification code with a SHA256 certificate that expired on 10/6/2013 and we are actively working to update the installer.

 The September 2013 release has a targeted fix for the Schema Compare error when working with large display text or high DPI.
 This release will replace the August 2013 release and contains the same bug fixes with this one additional fix.